-The Discerning Eye annual exhibition is a show of small works independently selected by six prominent figures from different areas of the art world: two artists, two collectors and two critics.
-Work is selected from open submission and from artists invited by the individual selectors.
+The ING Discerning Eye Exhibition is a show of small works independently selected by six prominent figures from different areas of the art world

-The exhibition is unusual due to the nature of the competition.
+The exhibition is unusual for a number of reasons

 - The focus is very much on small works - drawings, paintings, fine art prints and sculpture